• Skip to primary navigation

 • Cool before using!

-• There should be enough frosting to frost the inside, top of a 2-layer cake and the sides of the cake OR makes 2 dozen german chocolate cupcakes.
+• There should be enough frosting to frost the inside, top of a 2-layer cake, and the sides of the cake OR make 2 dozen German chocolate cupcakes.

 Cook until liquid thickens, add the pecans and coconut.